Not All Attention Heads Are What You Need: Refining CLIP's Image Representation with Attention Ablation: Abstract

 \section{Abstract}

-This paper studies the role of attention heads in CLIP's image encoder.
-While CLIP has exhibited robust performance across diverse applications, we hypothesize that certain attention heads negatively affect final representations and that ablating them can improve performance in downstream tasks.
-To capitalize on this insight, we propose a simple yet effective method, called Attention Ablation Technique (AAT), to suppress the contribution of specific heads by manipulating attention weights.
-By integrating two alternative strategies tailored for different application scenarios, AAT systematically identifies and ablates detrimental attention heads to enhance representation quality.
-Experiments demonstrate that AAT consistently improves downstream task performance across various domains, boosting recall rate by up to 11.1\% on CLIP-family models for cross-modal retrieval.
-The results highlight the potential of AAT to effectively refine large-scale vision-language models with virtually no increase in inference cost.
+This paper investigates the role of attention heads in CLIP's image encoder.
+Building on interpretability studies, we conduct an exhaustive analysis and find that certain heads, distributed across layers, are detrimental to the resulting representations.
+To mitigate their impact, we propose a simple yet effective Attention Ablation Technique (AAT) that suppresses selected heads by directly manipulating their attention weights.
+By incorporating two complementary strategies tailored to different application scenarios, AAT enables the systematic identification and ablation of harmful heads with minimal overhead.
+Experiments show that AAT consistently improves downstream performance across diverse domains, boosting recall by up to 11.1\% on cross-modal retrieval benchmarks.
+These results highlight that AAT can effectively refine large-scale VLMs with virtually no extra inference cost, while yielding semantically meaningful patterns that align with existing interpretability findings.